 Encourage Parent Involvement.
 An engaged parent community supported by regular communication and a respect for parent’s rights is essential to the success of our district.

-I am honored by the overwhelming outpouring of support from parents and community members that I received on election day!
+I am honored by the overwhelming outpouring of support from parents and community members that I have received since I have been a board member!
 Thank you!